January 13, 2016 | strande

 In the bustling city of Paris, a small yet brave dog, Diva, and an adventurous cat named Flea become two unlikely friends.

-Nonfiction titles for First Grade can be found on many topics throughout the Children's Nonfiction collection.
+Nonfiction titles for First Grade can be found on many topics throughout the CHILDREN'S NONFICTION collection.
 Click on titles for exact location and availability.

 Offers pirate themed nursery rhymes, including "One, Two, Sail Into the Blue," "Cabin Boy Blue," and "This Little Pirate."

-Introduces basic concepts in mathematics through the plants, animals, and natural phenomena associated with spring.
+This book introduces basic concepts in mathematics through the plants, animals, and natural phenomena associated with spring.

-An introduction to one of the most famous ballerinas in history describes how she was inspired to pursue dancing after going to the ballet as a child and how her achievements have inspired subsequent generations of dancers.
+This introduction to one of the most famous ballerinas in history describes how she was inspired to pursue dancing after going to the ballet as a child and how her achievements have inspired subsequent generations of dancers.
 For a more modern ballerina, try When I Grow Up, the story of Misty Copeland.